Last Updated on June 29, 2022 by Angela Vaz

 I had collected years of stuff I had assumed I would use at some point and it was all locked away and mostly useless – clothes, stationery, and so many other knickknacks.

 Although, I didn’t throw away everything immediately.
 I used the Kon Mari method and I highly recommend the Manga version because it’s a quick read and the illustrations are absolutely adorable.
 After reading this book, I went through my belongings by category.

 And like she says, letting go of sentimental things was the hardest.
 My dad was a Stationery Manager and I had enough stationery to start my own shop.

-I donated all my markers, pens, pencil cases and toys (I didn’t plan on using) to the Orphanage and it felt good.
+I donated all my markers, pens, pencil cases, and toys (I didn’t plan on using them) to the Orphanage and it felt good.

-My stationery and toys needed a good home and I’d prefer someone using it rather than letting it rot in my storage.
-Once I did that, I put all the items I decided to keep in nice and compact storage boxes that I arranged according to category and kept them tucked in my cupboard.
+My stationery and toys needed a good home and I’d prefer someone to use them rather than let them rot in my storage.
+Once I did that, I put all the items I decided to keep in nice and compact storage boxes that I arranged according to category and kept tucked in my cupboard.

 8. Let go of grudges and learn to forgive